128technology/blaster/README.md

 ```

 ### Setup the environment file for variables  ###
-Please create a file called `variables.env` in the root directory of the repo.
+Please create a file called `.env` in the root directory of the repo.
 Its contents should resemble:
 ```
 BLASTING_INTERFACE=XXX
 ```